aydindemircioglu/yakmoR/README.md

 To circumvent platform-dependent floating point problems, there are some differences to the original yakmo package:

 - The different random number generators are replaced by the R::unif random number generator
-- Compiling is done with the -ffloat-store flag.
-This prevents having different precision on different platforms (32bit vs 64bit)
 - The projection is rounded to 14 digits precision.

 Therefore the results are not directly comparable to the original yakmo package.
+As the package is also enforced not to use specific C-compiler flags, compiling is NOT done with the -ffloat-store flag.
+This means now that different precision is used on different platforms (32bit vs 64bit, possibly also linux vs windows).
+So it is not really possible to build platform-independent packages using yakmoR.
+The workaround would be to enable the -ffloat-store flag.
+If you know a good way around, contact me.